yogeshvas/Building-AstraOS/readme.md

 # trying to build my own operating systum cuz why not?

- Currently Astra is capable of:
+ Currently Astra is capable of: <br>
- -[x] Generating loader.o file by itself
+ 1. Generating loader.o file by itself.